castrated/doccy-nim/README.md

 6. force user input to be emoji memory addresses (unicode alt combo)
 7. eliminate whitespace by writing whitespace to emoji pointers
 8. obtain CEO rank at current company i work for by making everything secure in emoji assembler language

+## known issues
+yes, i'm aware you have to edit GCC/clang to run this technical abortion. i'm working on it. yes, i'm working on new header files for full C-porting